Curriculum and course offerings

 Students will write a dissertation prospectus of no more than ten pages (excluding bibliography) that includes an abstract; a project statement outlining the project's scope, situating it historiographically, and identifying its contributions; a program and schedule of research; and a select bibliography.
 Download (pdf) >

-In the midst of advancing their research and writing, each student is asked to give a forty-minute talk based on the dissertation to an audience of faculty and graduate students.
-Neither an examination nor a defense, this is an occasion for students to share their scholarship in a formal venue, to learn how to engage with historians of art and architecture from different areas, and to practice the kind of presentation skills demanded by a job talk.
+In the midst of advancing their research and writing, usually within a year of the prospectus being approved, each student is asked to give a forty-minute talk based on the dissertation to an audience of faculty and graduate students.
+The opportunity to deliver a dissertation presentation will be offered once each semester, on a specific date established and publicized in advance.
+Students should determine, in consultation with their advisor, the appropriate semester in which to present their dissertation work.
+A typical presentation begins with a concise outline of the project as a whole, followed by an illustrative excerpt taken from a single chapter.
+The presentation concludes with a question and answer period.
+Neither an examination nor a defense, this is an occasion for students to share their scholarship in a formal venue, to learn how to engage with historians of art and architecture from different areas, and to practice the kind of presentation usually demanded by a job talk.